worldbank/MANAGE/README.md

 # MANAGE

-The World Bank's MANAGE Dynamic CGE Model
+This is the future home of the source code for the World Bank's MANAGE Dynamic CGE Model.